-To keep our children safe, it is essential they are media literate, and have boundaries.
-Holding regular discussions within the household around online safety, challenges and dangers, fake news, the algorithms, echo chambers and so on is key.
+To keep our children safe, it is essential they are media literate, can think critically and have boundaries.
+Normalising difficult conversations and holding open and ongoing discussions within the household around online safety, challenges and dangers, fake news, algorithm bubbles and how to change them, echo chambers and so on is key.